itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 Introduction
 *************
-This tutorial gives a short introduction to the use of cameras and other grabbers, which are adressed by :py:class:`~itom:dataIO:Grabber`.
-Other IO Harware not matching the command sets of grabbers may be found in :py:class:`~itom:dataIO:RawIO`  or :py:class:`~itom:dataIO:ADDA`.
+This tutorial gives a short introduction to the use of cameras and other grabbers, which are adressed by :py:class:`~itom.dataIO:Grabber`.
+Other IO Harware not matching the command sets of grabbers may be found in :py:class:`~itom.dataIO:RawIO`  or :py:class:`~itom.dataIO:ADDA`.

-Similar tutorials are available for :py:class:`~itom:actuator` and :py:class:`~itom:filter`.
+Similar tutorials are available for :ref:`itom.actuator <getStartActuator>` and :py:class:`~itom.filter`.
---> verlinken!

-Initialisation and common properties of :py:class:`~itom:dataIO` and :py:class:`~itom:actuator` are described above.
+Initialisation and common properties of :py:class:`~itom.dataIO` and :py:class:`~itom.actuator` are described above.

 Functions
 **********